chainpoint/chainpoint-gateway/README.md

 ### Deployment

-First, you will have to run the following commands to initiate your Node:
+Run the following commands to initiate your Gateway:

 ```bash
 $ sudo apt-get install make git